ADiEmme/Odoo2OTRS/README.md

  - Will send an email to the customer with generated password and email

 The script has been wrote in python.

+To Do:
+- Disable auto commit of queries and activate it and do it at the end of the program.
+(Avoiding inserting errors)
+- Make it executable also as a user, not only as root
+- Optimize